f1337/f1337.github.io/scratchpad/turn-up-the-good.md

 - What if we only focused on the good?
 - What if we skipped the bad/needs-improvement stuff during retros?
-- Make 1 small improvement each week/month,
+- Make 1 small improvement each week/month, and look back a year later at the progress made.
+1 small step at a time.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MTkzOTcxOSw0MDkxMjU0OTYsLTE4OT
+eyJoaXN0b3J5IjpbMTg0MzA1MzI5Myw0MDkxMjU0OTYsLTE4OT
 YyMTIyMDBdfQ==
 -->